 Summary and main points

-Aunt Jennifer’s Tigers is written by Adrienne Cecile Rich, an American feminist, essayist, and poet who was born in 1929 and died in 2012.
+Aunt Jennifer's Tigers was written by Andrienne Cecile Rich, an American feminist, essayist, and poet born in 1929 and died in 2012.
 She is one of the most widely read and influenced poets of the second half of the 20th century.
 Adrienne Cecile Rich is a poetess who can understand the feelings and emotions of women.
 Therefore, she is considered the voice of the most depressed and deprived section of society.
 Here in this poem, the great writer Rich has drawn one of the most amazing pictures of a woman who is under the male-dominated society.
-She has given a great deal of individualism to the woman of the modern age in her poetry.
+She has given a great deal of individualism to women of the modern age in her poetry.

-Here in this poem, Rich tells us about the experiences of a woman in her married life.
-Therefore, one could say a woman lives two lives even here in this world.
-One is the life she lives in the house of her parents and the other is the life she lives in the house of her husband.
+In this poem, Rich tells us about the experiences of a woman in her married life.
+Therefore, a woman lives two lives even in this world.
+One is the life she lives at the house of her parents, and the other is the life she lives at the house of her husband.
 Rich has tried to explore the inner feelings of women who are living under the dominance of men.

 First Stanza